 After the update gets completed, a ‘Relaunch’ button will appear.
 Click on it to relaunch the browser to complete the update process.

-We hope this post will help you know about 10 new 0-day vulnerabilities in Chrome browser.
+We hope this post would help you know about 10 new 0-day vulnerabilities in Chrome browser.
 Please share this post if you find this interested.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.